Koromix/rygel/README.md

 # Get started

-In order to build a ntive Node.js addon with CNoke, you can use the following CMakeLists.txt template to get started:
+In order to build a native Node.js addon with CNoke, you can use the following CMakeLists.txt template to get started:

 ```cmake